digitaldonkey/hookster_markdown/README.md

 ## About This Project

 This is a fork of hookster allowing to document WordPress hooks.
-You can create a Marksown file from phpdoc documented hooks.
+You can create a Markdown file from phpdoc documented hooks.

 ## Prerequisites